The strangely looking Sound Sculpture Tvísöngur in Seyðisfjörður in East Iceland

 Visiting Tvísöngur back in 2014

-This structure is a sound sculpture by the German artist Lukas Kühne - called "Tvísöngur" or the Duet.
+This structure is a sound sculpture by the German artist Lukas Kühne, titled "Tvísöngur" (Duet).

-The artworks of Lukas Kühne are dedicated to space and frequency and Tvísöngur is a part of a series of artwork by this German artist, which has to do with musical forms.
+The artworks of Lukas Kühne are dedicated to space and frequency, and Tvísöngur is part of a series of artworks by this German artist that concerns musical forms.

 Inside Tvísöngur

-This mushroom-looking sculpture is actually interconnected domes of different sizes.
+This mushroom-like sculpture is actually an interconnected dome of different sizes.

-The domes range from two to four meters in height and cover 30 sq.m.
-The acoustics inside Tvísöngur is really amazing.
+The domes range in height from 2 to 4 meters and cover 30 sq m.
+The acoustics inside Tvísöngur are really amazing.

 Tvísöngur